 Your best guess of how much money you or your family will make in the upcoming year.
 If you’re filling out the FAFSA, you may have to use this figure when they ask you for your income.
 You can base your estimate on your previous year’s tax return.

-A session offered by your school that provides information on topics like loan repayment and debt management.
-If you have student loans, you’re required to participate in exit counseling before you graduate from college.
+An online or in-person session, offered by your school that provides information on topics like loan repayment and debt management.
+If you have student loans, you're required to participate in exit counseling before you graduate from college.

 The federal government’s best guess of how much money you, your spouse, and your family need to contribute toward your education during an academic year.
 Your EFC is calculated based on the information you provide on your FAFSA